oscarwika/SimpleEquipmentManager/README.md

 # Simple Equipment Manager

-Custom equipment sets for **WoW Classic Anniversary** (interface **20504**).
+Custom equipment sets for **WoW Classic Anniversary**.
 A helmet button on the Character panel opens a side panel to save, swap, and track gear sets—similar to retail’s equipment manager, without replacing Blizzard’s UI.

 ## Features